BioplatformsAustralia/dockercompose-bpa-ckan/notes.md

 ```
 Once the stack is up and running you need to create the BPA organisation using the
 'bootstrap' command from the muccg/bpa-ingest repo.
 That repo propably needs a container
-but you can run the scrips from a venv:
+but you can run the script from a venv:

 ```
 $ virtualenv ./venv/